-Under the current laws, you can still request a rent reduction until 28 March 2021.
-From 29 March 2021, new renting laws will come into effect.
-This means if you fall behind in rent due to COVID-19, your landlord can take steps to evict you.
+Under the renting laws which came into effect on 29 March 2021, the eviction process has changed.
+This means if you fall behind in rent due to COVID-19, your rental provider can take steps to evict you.

 Justice Connect